 Is tea ok for kidney disease?

-Drinking tea has been associated with reduced risk of CKD and albuminuria and increased eGFR.
-The caffeine found in tea can have a diuretic effect, which can increase eGFR temporarily, however it can also increase blood pressure, so be sure to consume caffeine in moderation.
+Drinking tea has been associated with a reduced risk of CKD and albuminuria and an increase in eGFR.
+Caffeine, a natural component in many teas, has a diuretic effect that may temporarily increase eGFR but can also raise blood pressure—so moderation is key.

-Tea is also high in compounds called oxalates.
-Oxalates can contribute to the formation of kidney stones (although there are many other factors that affects the formation of kidney stones).
+Tea also contains oxalates, compounds that can contribute to kidney stone formation.
 Black tea is higher in oxalates than green tea.
-If you are prone to developing oxalate kidney stones, you may consider limiting your intake of tea.
+If you are prone to oxalate kidney stones, you may want to limit tea intake.

 Can tea cause kidney disease?